jtpack/nymphes-osc/README.md

     - Description: The name of the MIDI input port that is no longer detected

 #### /detected_midi_inputs
-- Description: A list of detected MIDI input ports.
+- Description: A list of detected MIDI input ports, not including Nymphes.
   - This is automatically sent to a newly-connected OSC host
 - Arguments: One String argument for the name of each detected input port
   - Note: If no input ports are detected, then the message will be sent but there will be no arguments